Hot Bacon Cheese Dip

 Hot Bacon Cheese Dip has a rich, creamy base and is packed with flavor.
 It’s perfect to serve with crackers and chips at your next party!

 When it comes to the perfect party Appetizer, it’s hard to find a better crowd-pleaser than a nice cheesy dip.
-With Beer Cheese Dip, Jalapeno Popper Dip, and Cheesy Crab Dip, there are plenty to choose from.
-This Bacon and Cheese Dip is a simple and delicious place to start.
+With Beer Cheese Dip and Velveeta Cheese Dip, there are plenty to choose from, but this Bacon and Cheese Dip is a simple and delicious place to start.

 Hot Bacon Cheese Dip is perfect served while still hot.
 The warm bacon cheese dip will have melty cheese throughout, so each time you pull out a scoop there’s gooey, stringy, wonderful cheese with it.
 What could be better?